CASE FILE #BLPD-1900-01-01-001

 Early Life and Personal Background

-The legal proceedings against Gifford took place in Union, Missouri.
-The trial spanned three days, during which the community grappled with the revelations of her potential crimes.
-Despite the damning evidence, the jury found Bertha Gifford not guilty by reason of insanity.
-Consequently, she was committed to the Missouri State Hospital #4, a psychiatric institution, where she would remain until her death on August 20, 1951.
+The trial, held in Union, Missouri, unfolded over three tense days.
+Despite the evidence, Bertha Gifford was found not guilty by reason of insanity, reflecting the complexities of early 20th-century forensic science and legal standards.
+Consequently, she was committed to the Missouri State Hospital #4, a psychiatric institution, where she spent the remainder of her life until her death on August 20, 1951.

 Sources

-For more detailed information, visit the Wikipedia page on Bertha Gifford.
+For more detailed accounts and references, you can visit the original Wikipedia page on Bertha Gifford: Wikipedia URL.

 RECENT DEVELOPMENTS